igraph/igraph/interfaces/python/doc/source/tutorial.rst

 Average path length: 8.3510

 :meth:`Graph.Tree` generates a regular tree graph.
-The one that we generated has 127 vertices and each vertex (apart from the root) has two children (and of course one parent).
+The one that we generated has 127 vertices and each vertex (apart from the leaves) has two children (and of course one parent).
 No matter how many times you call :meth:`Graph.Tree`, the generated graph will always be the same if you use the same parameters: